s0216660/gui_supervoxel_tumor_segmentation/readme.md

 MODALITY_PREFIXES = ['t1','t1c','t2','fla'] # for the modality paths
 ~~~~

+Make sure your image exstensions are in ['.nii', '.nii.gz', '.mha']

 Once the filenames are set, execute main_correct_segmentations.py to run the gui:

 ~~~~
 python main_correct_segmentations.py
 ~~~~

+The GUI will then,
+1. ask to give the path to the folder containing all your patients,
+2. load those patients and present them to you in a drop-down list,
+3. Once you click on a patient, it will allow you to press the visualize button to visualize the modality images and the segmentation found in that patient folder.